kcrary/istari/docs/typechecking.md

 - `C = C' : K i`

-The typecheck seeks to prove typecheckable propositions.
+The typechecker seeks to prove typecheckable propositions.
 In addition, the typechecker will attempt to discharge level constraints (`i <l= j`), and positivity requirements for inductive types (`positive (fn t .
 M)`).